Maria Brace Kimball: Career

-Kimball made occasional contributions to periodical literature upon various phases of her chosen subject, and she was constantly collecting material, both at home and abroad, for further essays and lectures, including a text-book of elocution.
+Kimball made occasional contributions to periodical literature upon various phases of her chosen subject, and she was constantly collecting material, both at home and abroad, for further essays and lectures, including a textbook of elocution.
 In addition to her active work in her profession, Kimball was interested in the social life of her contemporaries.
 She was a frequent contributor to the monthly conversations of The Meridian Club.
 She represented the alumnae of her own college on the governing board of the College Settlement.
 That home, in the slums of the East Side, represented the first organized effort of college-educated women to improve the condition of life among the poor.
 She was one of the founders and the first president of the Women's University Club of New York.

 Personal life

 On February 3, 1892, in New York City, she married Dr. James Peleg Kimball (1840–1902), one of the most notable late 19th-century United States Army surgeons.
 He changed his middle initial later in life from Peleg to Patterson, a family name.
 They honeymooned at the Acropolis in Greece before making their way to his military post at Fort Clark, Texas.
 They had one son, Philip Brace Kimball (b.
 Governors Island, New York Harbor, 1898).

 In 1919, Vassar Quarterly reported that Kimball had sold her property at Onteora and bought a house at Nantucket, Massachusetts, for a summer home.

 Kimball opposed woman suffrage.
 In religion, she was Episcopalian.
 She was a member of the Association of College Alumnae, Associate Alumnae of Vassar College; Women's University Club, New York City; the Meridian Club, New York City; and the Onteora Club, Tannersville, New York.
 She died in 1933.